Skip Navigation

 WPML allows you to easily import (and export) your glossary terms using CSV files.
 This approach can save you time by instantly importing many terms at once, as well as streamline your organization by having all terms in one place.

-To import or export glossary terms:
+To import glossary terms:

 1. Go to WPML Translation Management.

-2. Click the Translation Tools tab.
+2. Switch to the Translation Tools tab and select Glossary.

-Importing or exporting your glossary using a CSV spreadsheet
+Importing your glossary via a CSV file

 Updating Translations After Changing Glossary Entries